Approved Engine Course (AEC) Course Overview

 The introductory segment of the MCA AEC course is an overview of energy sources including the general principles of combustion and how the heat generated from this can be harnessed to produce energy in IC engines.
 This ensures that upon completion delegates will understand the mechanisms which power a vessel, to better understand the inner workings of the engine.

-This is taught on the first day of the course and is primarily taught through theoretical resources with some practical demonstrations by the tutor.
+This is taught on Day 1 of the course and is primarily taught through theoretical resources with some practical demonstrations by the tutor.
 Students will be engaged in active discussion and observed throughout, to ensure that they are keeping up with the material.

 Instruction will include questions and answers on how to identify different components of the fuel system, and practical exercises demonstrating the delegates skill to start a small craft engine and carry out preparation checks.

-The second half of day two will see delegates taught about the different support systems that are required in IC engines.
+Day 2 will see delegates learn about the different support systems that are required in IC engines.
 This will include discussions about the different components of each system, as well as being able to identify potential faults.

-Alongside learning about support systems, delegates will also be taught about the components and maintenance of cooling systems.
+During Day 3, delegates will be taught about support systems, components and maintenance of cooling systems.
 These are crucial for maintaining the safety of the engines, and thus learning how to identify and repair faults is imperative for this course.

 This is primarily a theoretical section of the module, but the instructor will carry out some physical demonstrations of the separate components and possible faults.